Susan Hayward: Death

 Hayward's doctor found a lung tumor in March 1972 that metastasized and, after a seizure in April 1973, she was diagnosed with brain metastasis.
 On March 14, 1975, she suffered a seizure in her Beverly Hills home and died at the age of 57.
 A funeral service was held on March 16 at Our Lady of Perpetual Help Roman Catholic Church in Carrollton, Georgia, which Hayward and Chalkley had helped organize.
-Hayward's body was buried in the church's cemetery, beside her husband's.
+Hayward's body was buried in the church's cemetery, beside her husband Floyd Eaton Chalkley.
 According to her wishes, her name was inscribed as "Mrs. F. E. Chalkley" instead of "Susan Hayward".
 However, in the 2010s, a plaque bearing the name "Susan Hayward" was installed.